 Naturally, management attention zeroed in on performance to plan without necessarily questioning the plan itself or its governing strategy.

-I know that must sound like a sweeping generalization and harsh.
+That must sound like a sweeping generalization and harsh.
 But processes must evolve and adapt to remain relevant, just like markets, products, and organizations.

-What changes must we make to the annual strategic planning process to guarantee its relevance in this emerging new world?
+What changes must we make to the annual strategic planning process to guarantee its relevance in this emerging world?

 Catching the need to change course